Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-It is quite unexpected that the data plotted in these graphs vs. the square root of concentration, all extrapolate well to the origin, but to do the same in graphs that plot data vs. a cube root dependence, they must be shifted downward slightly.
-If we do not, then a fit function that has a cube root dependence in the range where data are available, must be assumed to transition to a square root law (or to an even higher power) at even lower concentrations, to make it run through the origin.
-The reason for such a transition is unknown, and actually there is no reason why the cube root law would suddenly fail in the very dilute limit.
-But actually no such transition is needed because in the process to derive values for $\ln\gamma$ from experiments, a calibration, a theoretical extrapolation to $c\rightarrow 0$, is involved, because absolute values of $\ln\gamma$ are not measured.
-The theoretical extrapolation assumes a certain dependence of $\ln\gamma$ on concentration to make data extrapolate to the origin.
-Thus when a different underlying extrapolation theory is used, a group of data for $\ln\gamma$ will end up at slightly different values (all shifted up or down by the same amount).
-For more details on this calibration, and the measurement of activity and osmotic coefficients in general, see Hamer and Wu (1972), Kuznetsova (2002), Marcus and Hefter (2006), and Malatesta \textit{et al.} (1994, 1997, 1999, 2020).
-Thus, the exact vertical position of a group of $\ln\gamma$-data is not obtained experimentally, and that published data correctly extrapolate to the origin when plotted against the square root of concentration, is part of the calibration procedure.
-Thus one can always shift up or down a group of data points of $\ln \gamma$ to test correspondence with a theory, without having to invoke a transition to an unaccounted-for regime at very low concentration.
+Thus, any theoretical extrapolation assumes a certain dependence of $\ln\gamma_\pm$ on concentration to make data extrapolate to the origin.
+Therefore, when a different underlying extrapolation theory is used, a group of data for $\ln\gamma_\pm$ will end up at somewhat different values (all shifted up or down by the same amount).
+For more details on this inherent problem in calibration, and the measurement of activity and osmotic coefficients in general, see Poirier (1966), Hamer and Wu (1972), Kuznetsova (2002), Marcus and Hefter (2006), and Malatesta \textit{et al.} (1994, 1997, 1999, 2020).
+In summary, the exact vertical position of a group of $\ln\gamma_\pm$-data is not obtained experimentally, and when published data correctly extrapolate to the origin when plotted against the square root of concentration, is not evidence of the correctness of this scaling law, but the assumption that this scaling law is valid, was part of the calibration procedure.
+As can be observed in Figs.~\ref{fig_lngamma_NaCl} and~\ref{fig_lngamma_data}, when we compare data for $\ln\gamma_\pm$ analysed based on a cube root calibration (panel A in both figures), versus a square root calibration (panel B in both figures), the \textit{data} come out somewhat differently (0.031~{kT} difference in Fig.~\ref{fig_lngamma_NaCl}).
+So the correct choice of scaling is very important unless we have extremely precise data at extremely low salt concentration.